khanson679/lingbib/README.md

 ## Overview

-Every linguist who is a user of (La)TeX currently has to create and maintain their own `.bib` file for references.
+Every linguist who is a user of LaTeX currently has to create and maintain their own `.bib` file for references.
 It would be much more efficient if we could all contribute to and use a single, comprehensive bibliographic database for the field of linguistics.
 In addition to saving time for everyone, a collaborative approach would also help maximize the accuracy of the data.